 Cortical Circuits Underlying Higher Cognitive Functions including Working Memory and Language

 Higher cognitive tasks are achieved through the concerted operation of multiple areas of the cerebral cortex and subcortical structures.
-Especially important in the "Neurobiology of Thought" is the operation of the prefrontal cortices.
-One of our goals is to understand the functional architecture of prefrontal cortex and the role it plays in both normal and abnormal cognitive function.
-One topic of particular interest is working memory - that form of memory that temporarily stores useful information during the performance of a sequence of tasks.
+Especially important in the "neurobiology of thought" is the operation of the prefrontal cortices.
+One of our goals is to understand the functional architecture of the prefrontal cortex and the role it plays in both normal and abnormal cognitive function.
+One topic of particular interest is working memory—that form of memory that temporarily stores useful information during the performance of a sequence of tasks.

 Fundamentals of Local Cortical Circuit Operation and Modulation

 The 2-3 mm thick sheet that comprises the cerebral cortex consists of a repeating array of stereotypical neuronal elements interconnected vertically and horizontally.
 The operation of the cerebral cortex can be thought of as the interaction of large numbers of local cortical microcircuits.
 Understanding the precise mechanisms by which these local cortical circuits operate, and how they are modulated or changed in health and disease, is essential to understanding the operation of the cerebral cortex as a whole.